adamstavely/shiny-waddle/test-harness/docs/UI_REQUIREMENTS.md

 # UI Requirements for Validator Registry System

-This document outlines what needs to be added to the Sentinel dashboard UI to support the new validator registry system and extensibility features.
+This document outlines what needs to be added to the TestOrchestrator dashboard UI to support the new validator registry system and extensibility features.

 ## 1. Admin Page - Validators Tab